OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 }
 ~~~

-Missing Google Over-The-Air (OTA) certificates are another sign of a custom ROM, as on stock Android builds, OTA updates use Google's public certificates [3].
+Missing Google Over-The-Air (OTA) certificates are another sign of a custom ROM, as on stock Android builds, OTA updates use Google's public certificates [4].

 ##### Bypassing Root-Detection

 You can use a number of techniques to bypass these checks, most of which were introduced in the "Reverse Engineering and Tampering" chapter:

 1. Renaming binaries.
 For example, in some cases simply renaming the "su" binary to something else is enough to defeat root detection (try not to break your enviroment though!).
-2. Unmounting /proc to prevent reading of process lists etc.
+2. Unmounting /proc to prevent reading of process lists etc. Sometimes, proc being unavailable is enough to bypass such checks.
 2. Using Frida or Xposed to hook APIs on the Java and native layers.
 By doing this, you can hide files and processes, hide the actual content of files, or return all kinds of bogus values the app requests;
 3. Hooking low-level APIs using Kernel modules.
 4. Patching the app to remove the checks.

 #### Static Analysis

-Check the original or decompiled source code for the presence of root detection mechanisms, and compare them against the following criteria:
+Check the original or decompiled source code for the presence of root detection mechanisms and apply the following criteria:

 - Multiple detection methods are scattered throughout the app (as opposed to putting everything into a single method);
 - The root detection mechanisms operate on multiple API layers (Java API, native library functions, Assembler / system calls);
-- Some of the mechanisms show some level of originality (no copy/paste from StackOverflow or other sources);
+- The mechanisms show some level of originality (no copy/paste from StackOverflow or other sources);
 - The mechanisms are well-integrated with other defenses (e.g. root detection functions are obfuscated and protected from tampering).

 #### Dynamic Analysis

-Attempt to identify and bypass the root detection mechanisms implemented.
+Identify and bypass the root detection mechanisms implemented.
 You'll most likely find that a combination of the methods above, or variations of those methods, are used.
-If you're performing a black-box resiliency assessment, disabling all root detection mechanisms is your first step.
+If you're performing a black-box resiliency assessment, disabling the root detection mechanisms is your first step.

 Run execution traces using JDB, DDMS, strace and/or Kernel modules to find out what the app is doing - you'll usually see all kinds of suspect interactions with the operating system, such as opening *su* for reading or obtaining a list of processes.
 These interactions are surefire signs of root detection.
 Identify and deactivate the root detection mechanisms one-by-one.